072arushi/mcp-trace-severance-demo/README.md

 A runnable, visual demonstration of the trace-severance failure at the A2A↔MCP seam — and how a named bridge component heals it.

-Built for the talk *"Where MCP Ends and A2A Begins"* (MCP Dev Summit Mumbai).

 ---

 ## What you'll see